 Essential Commercial HVAC Service Plans for Facilities Managers

 As a facilities manager, you are responsible for ensuring that all your properties stay in excellent condition so they can serve their purpose.
 This includes every aspect, from the HVAC system to landscaping to overall building maintenance.
 That is why Branded Group has created this blog to help you learn more about commercial HVAC service or commercial HVAC maintenance.
 Read below to get a better understanding of the differences between the two and why they are important for buildings:

 What Is the Difference Between Commercial HVAC Service and Maintenance Programs?

 Technically speaking, there is a difference between the two.
-Commercial HVAC service refers to taking care of repairs or replacement.
+Commercial HVAC service refers to taking care of repairs or replacements.
 Commercial HVAC maintenance covers preventative maintenance designed to prevent future issues and improve performance.

 For commercial properties, HVAC maintenance should be done about four times each year.
-This will typically include the general maintenance tasks.
+This will typically include general maintenance tasks.
 Expect tasks like:

 - Lubricating the moving parts.

 - Cleaning the coils and elements.

 - Checking belts for wear.

 - Analyzing the air delivery for proper airflow.